Get Your Employment Arbitration Case Packet — File in Woodland Hills Without a Lawyer

 Background: Maria had been with Innovatech for seven years, consistently exceeding performance metrics.
 In early 2023, after the company restructured its bonus policy, Maria alleges she was denied $37,000 in performance bonuses earned in 2022.
 When internal discussions failed, she opted for arbitration, per the company’s employment agreement, initiating proceedings in Woodland Hills, CA 91365 on April 15, 2023.

 The evidentiary phase dragged on.
-Maria submitted internal emails and performance reports; Innovatech responded with “policy amendments” that they argued invalidated the bonus claims.
+Maria submitted internal emails and performance reports; Innovatech responded with policy amendments” that they argued invalidated the bonus claims.
 Unexpectedly, witness testimonies complicated matters.
 Two managers contradicted each other on whether the bonus system was clearly communicated, and a company spreadsheet surfaced showing “subjective adjustments” to Maria’s bonus eligibility.

 The Turning Point: In October 2023, during a surprise last-minute mediation attempt ordered by the arbitrator, both sides revealed their unwillingness to budge.
 Innovatech offered $20,000 to dismiss the confidentiality claim and resolve the bonus issue.
 Maria held firm, demanding full payment plus interest and lost wage damages, totaling about $45,000.

 Final Award: After five grueling sessions and over 300 pages of transcripts, the award was delivered in December 2023.
-Judge Brooks ruled in Maria’s favor on the bonus claim but dismissed the counterclaim, stating that the evidence for confidentiality breach was “inconclusive and insufficient.”
+The arbitrator ruled in Maria’s favor on the bonus claim but dismissed the counterclaim, stating that the evidence for confidentiality breach was “inconclusive and insufficient.”
 He awarded Maria $31,250 plus $3,000 in arbitration costs, a partial win that recognized the company’s murky bonus procedures but not the full amount claimed.

 Aftermath: Maria returned to the workforce with mixed feelings—vindicated but mindful of the toll the arbitration took on her time and nerves.
 Innovatech revamped its bonus communication policies.
 Both sides walked away changed, wary of arbitration’s double-edged nature: faster than court but equally susceptible to becoming a protracted battleground.